 MCC has three main revenue streams: state appropriations, local taxes and tuition.
-In fiscal year 2024, MCC is estimating that approximately 28 percent of general fund revenue will come from MCC's state aid appropriation to Missouri Community Colleges.
+In fiscal year 2025, MCC is estimating that approximately 29% of general fund revenue will come from MCC's state aid appropriation to Missouri Community Colleges.
 For this reason, MCC monitors statewide economic and political activity closely and partners with Missouri Community Colleges Association (MCCA) to advocate for continued State support.
-The State continues to support the Higher Education sector and with MCC remaining optimistic that conversation will continue to be favorable in regards to adding to community colleges' core funding.
+The State continues to support the Higher Education sector and has increased core funding.
+MCC is optimistic that future conversations will continue to be favorable in supporting the State's community colleges system.

-Local tax revenue collections, making up approximately 37 percent of the general fund budget, are projected to increase for fiscal year 2024 for all school districts.
-Strong growth in assessed valuations during the 2023 calendar year reassessments allows for MCC's total levy revenue collections to increase.
-As a result, MCC's tax levy at \$0.1780, is now the lowest it has been since before 1990.
+Local tax revenue collections, making up approximately 39% of the general fund budget, are projected to remain steady for fiscal year 2025 for all school districts.
 Adjusted current year assessed valuation includes changes in assessed value for real estate, personal property and new construction.
-The increase in total adjusted valuation was 19 percent, with 5 percent being the permitted reassessment revenue growth.
+Calendar year 2024 was a non-reassessment year.
+Assessed valuations saw minimal change compared to the prior year.
+The total percentage decrease in adjusted valuation was -1.5%, which is within expectations for non-reassessment years.
+As a result, MCC's tax levy rose slightly to \$0.1806.
 New construction continues to be strong.
-The last five years included new construction assessed valuations of \$133.3 million, \$135.2 million, \$415.9 million, \$105.7 million, and \$200.3 million.
+The last five years included new construction assessed valuations of \$300.6 million, \$133.3 million, \$135.2 million, \$415.9 million, and \$105.7 million.

-Revenue from tuition and fees brings in approximately 31 percent of the general fund budget.
-Early projections for student headcount predicted a 2 percent decrease.
-However, enrollment for the fall semester is holding steady at a 2 percent increase.
+Revenue from tuition and fees brings in approximately 31% of the general fund budget.
+Early projections for student headcount predicted little to no change in enrollment compared to the prior year.
+However, enrollment continues to show a steady increase for the second consecutive year.
 MCC is cautiously optimistic that total enrollment numbers for the year will continue to beat the projections.
-Both tuition and tiered course fees will remain unchanged for fiscal year 2024.
-MCC is in its third year of the newly restructured tuition and fee model where all per-credit-hour fees with eliminated and course fees were consolidated.
+Both tuition and tiered course fees will again remain unchanged for fiscal year 2025.
 The in-district per credit hour tuition and fee rate is \$121, out-of-district per credit hour rate is \$237, and out-of-state per credit hour rate is \$320.
+High School and Dual Credit students are eligible to receive a 50% tuition discount on their respective tuition designation.
+There are four Tiers of added course fees that apply only to selected career and technical education (CTE) programs.
 Tier 1 course fees are \$50 per course, Tier 2 course fees are \$100 per course, Tier 3 course fees are \$150 per course, and Tier 4 course fees are \$400 per course.